Barszczyk0/Notes/PortSwigger/Server_Side/SSRF/Basic_SSRF_against_the_local_server.md

 # Solution
 ## Analysis
+Website has `Check stock` functionality.
 By changing `stockAPI` value it is possible to reach `/admin` page.

 |![](Images/image.png)|
 |:--:|